amardeep-singh97/hand-gesture-game/README.md

 # Hand-gesture-game

 A quick monorepo.
 I have used React for Frontend, Express for Backend and PostgreSQL as database.
+This app uses mediaApi library to hand detection and it has been integrated with fruit ninja game.
+It is better if you run this app and experience it yourself.

 ## Instruction for running this Project in your Local: